hannibal002/SkyHanni/FEATURES.md

 + **Crop Upgrades** Number - Show the number of upgrades in the crop upgrades inventory.
 + **Visitor Timer** - Timer when the next visitor will appear, and a number how many visitors are already waiting.
 + **Visitor Notification** - Show as title and in chat when a new visitor is visiting your island.
++ **Plot Price** - Show the price of the plot in coins when inside the Configure Plots inventory.

 ## Commands
 - /wiki (using hypixel-skyblock.fandom.com instead of Hypixel wiki)